 - a.
-The FAA's authority to promote the safe and efficient use of the navigable airspace, whether concerning existing or proposed structures, is predominantly derived from Title 49 U.S.C.
-Section 44718 (Section 44718).
-It should be noted however, that Section 44718 does not provide specific authority for the FAA to regulate or control how land (real property) may be used in regard to structures that may penetrate navigable airspace. - b.
-Title 14 of the Code of Federal Regulations (14 CFR) Part 77, Safe, Efficient Use, and Preservation of the Navigable Airspace, was adopted to establish notice standards for proposed construction or alteration that may result in an obstruction or an interference with air navigation facilities and equipment or the navigable airspace.
+The FAA's authority to promote the safe and efficient use of the navigable airspace, whether concerning existing or proposed structures, is predominantly derived from Title 49 U.S.C. § 44718 (§ 44718).
+It should be noted however, that § 44718 does not provide specific authority for the FAA to regulate or control how land (real property) may be used in regard to structures that may penetrate navigable airspace. - b.
+14 CFR part 77, Safe, Efficient Use, and Preservation of the Navigable Airspace, was adopted to establish notice standards for proposed construction or alteration that may result in an obstruction or an interference with air navigation facilities and equipment or the navigable airspace.

-The prime objective of the FAA in administering Section 44718 and 14 CFR Part 77 in conducting aeronautical studies is to ensure the safety of air navigation and efficient utilization of navigable airspace by aircraft.
+The prime objective of the FAA in administering § 44718 and 14 CFR part 77 in conducting aeronautical studies is to ensure the safety of air navigation and efficient utilization of navigable airspace by aircraft.

 - a.
-49 U.S.C.
-Sections 40103 and 44718, and Part 77 apply only to structures located within any state, territory, or possession of the United States, within the District of Columbia, or within territorial waters (12 NM) surrounding such states, territories, or possessions. - b.
-Structures that are subject to study requirements associated with 49 U.S.C.
-Section 40103, 44718, and Part 77 may be man made (including mobile structures) or of natural growth and terrain whether existing, proposed, permanent, or temporary.
+49 U.S.C. §§ 40103 and 44718, and 14 CFR part 77 apply only to structures located within any state, territory, or possession of the United States, within the District of Columbia, or within territorial waters (12 NM) surrounding such states, territories, or possessions. - b.
+Structures that are subject to study requirements associated with 49 U.S.C. §§ 40103, 44718, and 14 CFR part 77 may be man made (including mobile structures) or of natural growth or terrain, and may be existing, proposed, permanent, or temporary.